nanorc - GNU nano’s configuration file

 cutfromcursor

-Toggles whether cutting text will cut the whole line or just from the current cursor position to the end of the line.
+Toggles whether cutting text cuts the whole line or just from the current cursor position to the end of the line.

 breaklonglines